n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

 	const resource = this.getNodeParameter('resource', 0) as string;
 	const operation = this.getNodeParameter('operation', 0) as string;
-	//Get credentials the user provided for this node const credentials = this.getCredentials('friendGridApi') as IDataObject;
+	//Get credentials the user provided for this node const credentials = await this.getCredentials('friendGridApi') as IDataObject;

 	if (resource === 'contact') {
 		if (operation === 'create') {